THORNEY ISLAND NURSERY PROSPECTUS

 The settings policies and procedures are available in the setting.
 A policy is chosen weekly to review and displayed in the setting and on the website for your comments/suggestions.
 This review helps us to make sure that the policies are enabling the setting to provide a quality service.

 Our setting has a duty under the law to help safeguard children against suspected or actual "significant harm".
 We have robust procedures to ensure the safety of our children and procedures for managing complaints or allegations against members of staff.
-Laura Gladman is the Safeguarding Coordinator.
+Karen Theobald and Natasha Starkey are the Safeguarding Coordinators.

 Our working practice ensures that we are aware of any problems that emerge and can offer support including referral to appropriate agencies where necessary to help families in difficulty.

 The setting works to requirements of the Special Educational Needs Code of Practice (2001).
 The setting makes sure that its provision meets the needs of each individual child and any specials needs they may have.
-Laura Gladman/Katie Vince is our SENCO
+Natasha Starkey is our SENCO.

 The management of our setting